Volvo XC90 Recharge T8 hybrid costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingThe Volvo XC90 Recharge offers useable electric range and therefore strong efficiency.
 Charging is simple, too

-- 3Running costs - currently readingThe XC90 Recharge isn't cheap by any stretch, but for such a powerful luxury SUV, it promises fairly low running costs
+- 3Running costs & insurance - currently readingThe XC90 Recharge isn't cheap by any stretch, but for such a powerful luxury SUV, it promises fairly low running costs